IamDiesel/Alarm2Coffee/README.md

 ## Connect relais, UART and power ##

 The relayboard 1 is used as a failsafe when the pi does not power on.
-In that case the UART connection will be set directly between display and mainboard.
-When the relay is activated the raspberry pi act as MITM.
+In that case the UART connection will be without the MITM and therby the mainboard is directly connected to the display.
+When the relay is activated the raspberry pi acts as MITM between mainboard and display.
 Relayboard 2 is used to reset the display when activated via power on command incection.
 A power cycle will activate the display.
+This relay is also failsafe for the case, that RPi is powered off, since Display GND is connected to the Relay-Normally-Closed Pin and Relay-Common is connected to the Mainboard GND.
 Here is the connection diagram:

 ![image](https://github.com/user-attachments/assets/06c0d2ef-7039-492d-913c-45ca3747fa98)